-First and foremost is the point I made on being just an anonymized cog in the overall wheel of things.
-From the Times article we learned that anyone can be tracked by overlaying their GPS location (which is taken by various apps on your phone) over any map of the area they were in.
+First and foremost is my point on being just an anonymized cog in the overall wheel of things.
+From the Times article, we learned that anyone could be tracked by overlaying their GPS location (which is taken by various apps on their phone) over any map of the area they were in.
 When you are one Green Dot on the map, and your commute to and from work is the same daily, then you can whittle down the identity of the person that is that particular Green Dot.
-There really is no true way to anonymize that data.
+There is no accurate way to anonymize that data.

-This doesn’t really matter much if it is just Google or your social network holding the info.
-What does matter is when these third party apps we install are the ones collecting the same data as Google or the Social Network from the OS itself or from neighboring connections to other apps.
-It turns out that these third-party app developers/companies aren’t keeping the data private, rather they are selling it so they have another revenue stream.
+This doesn’t matter much if it is just Google or your social network holding the info.
+What does matter is when these third-party apps we install collect the same data as Google or the Social Network from the OS itself or neighboring connections to other apps.
+It turns out that these third-party app developers/companies aren’t keeping the data private; instead, they are selling it, so they have another revenue stream.

 Google has an advertising platform.
 They can target specifics without selling the consumer’s info.
 The same goes for Amazon and Microsoft.
-The problem arises when some app that people start downloading is taking tracking and location data and then the company or the developers behind that app decide to monetize the database and sell that info off.
-That’s in a word, reckless.
+When people start downloading an app that takes tracking and location data, the problem arises.
+Then the company or the developers behind that app decide to monetize the database and sell that info off.
+That’s, in a word, reckless.
 It’s a very unethical way of doing things.
-When you consider that medical and personal data may also be at some level of risk, the degree of negligence just goes up.
+When you consider that medical and personal data may also be at some level of risk, the degree of negligence goes up.

-What we really need is federal consumer privacy legislation on this that is specific and states that the transfer of information to third parties must be authorized in writing or mandated by a court order.
-No more of this frictionless transfer or TOS blanket authorization process.
+We need federal consumer privacy legislation on this, that is specific and states that the transfer of information to third parties must be authorized in writing or mandated by court order—no more of this frictionless transfer or TOS blanket authorization process.

-There is no reason at all for any company to be selling databases of user information to another company.
-It’s a practice that has gone on long enough and it needs to be ended.
+There is no reason for any company to be selling databases of user information to another company.
+It’s a practice that has gone on long enough, and it needs to be ended.
 People need to contact their state congressional representatives and let them know that they want something done about this.

-This practice is not going to change until people make their voices heard by those that can actually make the change.
+This practice will not change until people make their voices heard by those who can make the change.